Shakespeare’s bloody tragedy Macbeth bears similarities with plague stories and horror movies.

 Shakespeare’s play suggests Macbeth’s fate is defined by female characters – an irony considering women weren’t even allowed to act at the time.

 The play opens with the witches planning to meet Macbeth.
 If we accept them as supernatural creatures (as audiences at the time would have), we immediately fear what lies in store for Macbeth.
-And that’s how Shakespeare sets him up as a pawn in their game.
+Thus Shakespeare sets him up as a pawn in their game.

 And it’s no innocent game.
 In 1.3, one witch brags about terrorising a sailor, a scene that reveals the power they hold over men’s lives, and their cruelty.
 Later their leader Hecate confirms both of these: “all you have done / Hath been for a wayward son”.
 (3.5.10-11).

 The witches use suggestion to plant the potential for murder in Macbeth’s mind.
 Having set him up, they later use the same means to destroy him.
 “Double, double toil and trouble”, they sing in 4.1, as they plot to double his misfortune.
-Just as with the earlier predictions, the witches tell Macbeth the truth, yet now put it in words designed to wrong-foot him.
+Just as with the earlier predictions, the witches tell Macbeth the truth, yet now use words designed to wrong-foot him.

 The doting wife

 Lady Macbeth talks a good game.
-Early in the play she claims to be almost super human (in the sense of Übermensch, free of morals).
+Early in the play she claims to be almost super human (in the sense of Übermensch, free of morals – exactly as the killers in Rope do).
 There’s a meaty irony in this, and in the whole woman-blaming theme.
 Macbeth is a professional killer by trade, yet he quakes at the thought of killing one particular man.
 In fact, Shakespeare reinforces in many ways why this is such an unnatural act, and how it destroys the social contract and natural world.

 So instead, it’s Lady Macbeth who becomes a warrior (in word, anyway) and coaches Macbeth to murder.
 She then chickens out, leaving him to bear the guilt.
 This is quite the double cross.